cfpb/hmda-platform/Documents/submission-status.md

 * `7`: `Validating`.
 Submitted data is being run through the validation engine that checks for [Edit Checks]()
 * `8`: `ValidatedWithErrors`.
 There are validation errors in the provided information.
 Depending on the type of error (syntactical and / or validity) a new submission might be necessary
 * `9`: `Validated`.
 Information submitted is valid and can be `Signed`
+* `10`: `IRSGenerated`.
+The IRS report has been generated
+* `11`: `IRSVerified`.
+The IRS report has been verified by the financial institution.
-* `10`: `Signed`.
+* `12`: `Signed`.
 The financial institution has certified that the data is correct.
 This finishes the HMDA filing process
 * `-1`: `Failed`.
 An error occurred in the process of submitting data, the submission needs to be performed again